3MFConsortium/spec_production/3MF Production Extension.md

 Only an object in the root model file MAY contain alternative representations.
 Non-root model file object MUST only reference objects in the same model file.

 These two limitations ensure there is only a single level of "depth" to multi-file model relationships within a package and explicitly prevents complex or circular object references.

+The *modelresolution* element specify the intent of the model:

+* *fullres*: the model is a high resolution and it is intended for printing.
+It SHOULD be only one fullres model in the object.
+* *lowres*: the model is low resolution, for example for visualization purposes, and not intended for printing.
+Printers SHOULD reject lowres models.
+* *obfuscated*: the intent of the model is to provide a high resolution of the model by hiding some sensitive zones, for example, for privacy purposes.
+The model MIGHT still be printable.
+A printer SHOULD reject an obfuscated model unless specifically instructed.

+The *modelresolution* specified in the \<alternative> element overrides the optionally specified in the referenced model by the path.

 # Part II.
 Appendixes